EmmanuelNiyonkuru/group-20-22RP03844-22RP02259-ikazeshop/README.md

     SHYAKA Aimable     22RP02259
     NIYONKURU Emmanuel 22RP03844

+Credentials for login

+    on user : register an account by click on register menu as an admin use : admin@gmail.com and use password :12345678

 Laravel E-Commerce Checkout System
 Project Overview
 This Laravel-based e-commerce checkout system provides a complete solution for handling customer orders, including cart management, checkout processing, and order receipt generation.